14th March 2023

 A subject can look a certain way from one angle and completely different from another angle.
 So, try to click as many pictures as you possibly can from different angles.
 You will be completely surprised with how different each shot looks and you can rest assured that you will be left with some pretty interesting shots.
 So, get on the ground, climb up a vantage point, move to the side and keep changing your perspective.

 A steady pair of hands is absolutely essential to get pictures which has clean clear lines and details.
 Otherwise, you will be left with a blurry mess.
 Calm down and steady your hands completely before taking the shot.
 If you are still shaky, then make sure to rest your hands on a platform like a railing, table or wall for steadiness.
 But one of the most essential investments for a budding photographer is a tripod.
 Although it is not crazy expensive yet it will completely transform your photographs and how you take them.
 You can use a tripod to take stunning self-portraits and easily save up on the money you would have spent on a photographer.

 Try to read as many books and absorb as much knowledge about photography as you can from your professors.
 Start to follow well known and interesting photographers on social media to get inspired by their work and learn new techniques.
-Build an inspiration board of photographs you love, subjects you want to click, and colour palettes that catch your fancy.
+Build an inspiration board of photographs you love, subjects you want to click, and color palettes that catch your fancy.